fragaLY/blog/spring-boot-reactive_vs_spring-boot-reactive-native/SPRING-BOOT-REACTIVE_VS_SPRING-BOOT-REACTIVE-NATIVE.md

 Let's move forward.

 ------------------------------------------------------------------------------------------------------------------------
-<h6>CHAPTER 2: IF MY CALCULATIONS ARE CORRECT, WHEN THIS BABY HITS 5k REQUESTS PER SECONDS, YOU'RE GONNA SEE SOME SERIOUS SHIT.</h6>
+<h6>CHAPTER 2: IF MY CALCULATIONS ARE CORRECT, WHEN THIS BABY HITS 1k RESPONSES PER SECONDS, YOU'RE GONNA SEE SOME SERIOUS SHIT.</h6>

 Now we need to create the application that we are going to test.